dotnet/android/Documentation/workflow/Localization.md

 # Localization

-All new Xamarin.Android MSBuild error or warning messages should be localizable, so when adding a new message, follow these steps:
+All new .NET for Android MSBuild error or warning messages should be localizable, so when adding a new message, follow these steps:

  1. Add the new message to